© Bank of America Corporation. All rights reserved.

 When things go bad: Wealth erodes rapidly from such things as overspending, failure to hold productive employment and psychological issues such as mental illness, addiction or the inability to maintain stable social connections.

-Preservation is the predominant approach of many wealthy families and advisors.
+Preservation is the predominant approach of many wealthy families as often suggested by their professional advisors.
 Here, the patriarch and matriarch adopt a complex structural matrix of entities designed to reduce taxes and exercise control after death.
 The anthropologist George E. Marcus, who studied wealth in families, calls these structures “surrogates” in that they stand in proxy for the control of the wealth creator.1 At death, the surrogate employs a host of advisors who manage the entities and the assets within them.
 This becomes what Marcus calls the “formation.”
 He noted that, in wealthy families, children don’t inherit wealth — they inherit formations defined as complexes of structures that hold wealth and advisors who manage it.
 Active professional capital management and passive beneficiaries with strictly limited responsibilities are the hallmarks of this planning.

 Metaphor: Here our erstwhile goose is entrusted to third-party farmers charged with keeping the goose healthy and productive.
 Eggs are distributed to the beneficiaries who use them as they see fit.
 Eventually, the law of large numbers and the limits of productivity exhaust the goose, and she dies.